 Let start sending emails from our Django application.
 There are two main ways of sending emails from your application.

-I use smtp all the time.
+we will use SMTP for this article.
 To send emails you must have an email provider or for testing purposes, Django provides a

 EMAIL_BACKEND = 'django.core.mail.backends.console.EmailBackend'